Go back to the main VW page.

 only 3 of these are known to exist.

-- The bus is powered by its original CB 1.7-L dual carbureted engine,
+- The bus is powered by its original (?)
+Type IV CB 1.8-L dual carbureted engine,

-with the original Solex carburetors rebuilt by Volzbitz.
+with the original Solex carburetors rebuilt by Volkzbitz.

 All the glass except the windshield is intact, and the original